Netatalk/netatalk-homepage/manual/en/afp.conf.md

 description of the access rights which are granted to the user of the service.
 For volumes the **path** option must specify the directory to share.

+The name of the volume is defined via the **name** option.
+When absent, the volume name is the name of the section, expressed in lowercase.

 Any volume section without **path** option is considered a *vol preset* which can be selected in other volume sections via the **vol preset**